SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 ---
-title: How to Avoid getting throttled or blocked in SharePoint Online ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 33ed8106-d850-42b1-8d7f-5ba83901149c
+title: Avoid getting throttled or blocked in SharePoint Online ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 33ed8106-d850-42b1-8d7f-5ba83901149c
 ---

-# How to: Avoid getting throttled or blocked in SharePoint Online
+# Avoid getting throttled or blocked in SharePoint Online
 Find out about throttling in SharePoint Online, and learn how to avoid being throttled or blocked.
 Includes sample CSOM and REST code you can use to make your task easier.

 -  [What is throttling?](how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md#BKMK_Whatisthrottling)